 One of the biggest areas of CARES Act that benefits businesses is the Paycheck Protection Program (PPP).
 With big benefits, comes many questions around one detail specifically: loan forgiveness.

 Which loan expenses are forgivable?

 According to the CARES Act, if you spend the loan proceeds on four specific categories while maintaining the same level of employees your loan should be forgiven:

 - Payroll – The SBA declared that payroll costs include gross salaries and wages of employees up to a cap of $100,000 per year (on an annualized basis), employer-paid health insurance, employer-paid 401k matching contributions, and employer-paid state and local taxes on payroll (e.g., unemployment insurance), among other things.
 Payroll costs do not include the employers portion of payroll tax expenses such as Social Security and Medicare.
-The SBA recently added a requirement that at least 75% of the loan forgiveness amount must be attributable to payroll costs.
+Recent updates added a requirement that at least 60% of the loan forgiveness amount must be attributable to payroll costs.